appinha/job_app_test-vivo_4th_platform/README.md

 (venv) $ pip install flask-restful
 ```

-*Note: Within the virtual environment, you can use the command pip instead of pip3 and python instead of python3.*
+> ***Note:** within the virtual environment, you can use the command pip instead of pip3 and python instead of python3.*

 **2. Verify the installation**
 ```